In the News

-This week, National Healthcare Decision Week, communities across the country are holding educational sessions to inform the public about the importance of advance care planning for everyone 18 years or older.
-Completing one’s Healthcare Power of Attorney and Advance Directive is frequently called “estate planning for the heart” because it helps us feel confident that our wishes for end-of-life care will be honored while also taking the burden off family members to make difficult decisions for us.
+During National Healthcare Decision Week, communities across the country held educational sessions to inform the public about the importance of advance care planning for everyone 18 years or older.
+Completing one’s Healthcare Power of Attorney and Advance Directive is frequently called “estate planning for the heart” because it helps us feel confident that our wishes for end-of-life care will be honored, while also taking the burden off family members to make difficult decisions for us.

-The State Registry for Advance Directives was created in 2004 and currently houses 38,000 healthcare directives.
+The State Registry for Advance Directives was created in 2004 and houses 38,000 healthcare directives.
 By providing our healthcare providers with immediate, electronic access to these documents, the Registry will optimize communication (diminish anxiety and disputes among loved ones), minimize unwanted interventions, and help align care with our individual wishes.

 The Arizona Hospital and Healthcare Association (AzHHA) has been a strong supporter of this new law, which is in direct alignment with the goals of its program, Thoughtful Life Conversations.
 Thoughtful Life Conversations seeks to empower Arizonans to make known their life wishes and care directives, and to equip their healthcare teams with the resources to honor them.

-Care Planning Act, S. 1549, introduced bySenators Isakson (R-GA) and Warner (D-VA) would direct CMS to:
+Care Planning Act, S. 1549, introduced by Senators Isakson (R-GA) and Warner (D-VA) would direct CMS to:

 Launch a demo project on advanced illness coordination service coordination;

 Develop quality measures on EOL care; and

 Appropriate documentation/transfer of care plans

-Bipartisan Legislation Introduced to Improve EOL Care
+Bipartisan Legislation Introduced to Improve End-of-Life Care

 A new bipartisan piece of legislation introduced to the House by Representatives Earl Blumenauer (D-OR) and Phil Roe (R-TN) aims to improve end-of-life care for Americans.
 The Personalize Your Care Act 2.0 will improve the accessibility of advance care planning, establish a demonstration program to create new models of advanced illness care management, and provide high quality tools and training for patients and providers.